Course Descriptions

 Ed.
 630 - BIOLOGY

 Each participant will briefly share a “best practice” idea during the week of a favorite activity or demonstration.
 Participants should bring a laptop computer or tablet device with them.
 All laboratory equipment and other materials will be provided.
-Those participants who are new to AP Biology and are taking this course for graduate credit at Manhattan College will develop a course syllabus based on the new curriculum standards.
-Those teachers who have already successfully submitted an AP Biology audit syllabus for the new program will develop a unit based on the new curriculum.
+Those participants who are new to AP Biology and are taking this course for graduate credit at Manhattan University will develop a course syllabus based on the new curriculum standards.
+Those teachers who have already successfully submitted an AP Biology audit syllabus for the new program will create a unit based on the new curriculum. -

 Ed.
 637 - CALCULUS AB